M4N0V3Y/Velodyne-model-HDL-64E-S2---Proof-of-Concept/README.md

 # Usage of Velodyne Lidar with  Python

-This code currently supports model HDL 64E S2 only.
+POC for Velodyne model HDL 64E S2.

 *** You can download 'maccdc2012_00011.pcap' from [maccdc2012_00011.pcap](https://download.netresec.com/pcap/maccdc-2012/)
 ## Table of Contents